gamma-opt/oip-notes/course/part1/9-multiobjective.md

 solution_summary(m)
 ```

 There are two important points to take note here.
 First, note that the code is almost identical to what we had before.
 The main difference is that we specify an outer "layer" to the solver calling the multi-objective algorithm (MOA) solver on top of standard mathematical optimisation solver.

 Second, the output states that there are 9 results.
-This is typical with multi-objective solvers: they are engineered to return as many (hoepfully all) Pareto optimal solutions as possible.
+This is typical with multi-objective solvers: they are engineered to return as many (hopefully all) Pareto optimal solutions as possible.
 We had already obtained two Pareto-optimal results using the weighted method.
 However, instead of having to find the right weighting boundaries between different solutions, the $\epsilon$-constraint method gave us 9 Pareto-optimal solutions.

 We can access information about individual results with